Freelance / 3D Generalist / Digital Content Creation / Multimedia Development

 CAD modeler: Unknown

-It's important to mention, that JAB's desire to advance didn't stop there.
-Along with Maya 2020 and Arnold, JAB also became very efficient with a few other amazing programs too, including Luxion KeyShot Pro and Autodesk VRED Professional.
-Both incredible programs to add to the JAB list.
-Not surprisingly, rotoscoping and motion-tracking skills were also increased by learning Boris FX Silhouette and Mocha Pro respectively.
-These programs require tireless use to become really efficient at them but understanding how they work and how to implement the process on any foreseeable project is always a plus.
+Adding to list, my rotoscoping and motion-tracking skills have also increased by learning Boris FX Silhouette and Mocha Pro respectively.
+These programs require tireless use to become really efficient at them but having a good understanding of how they work and how to implement the process on any foreseeable project is always a plus and I have it.

-Working directly on-site for an employer has always been priority for JAB, but he has also been a (side project) freelancer dating back to the year 2000.
-Typically offering his services on smaller, typically non-automotive projects (and the like) with the majority of them being vector-based images before the Covid-19 pandemic hitting.
+Working directly on-site for an employer has typically been how I've worked.
+But I have also been a (side project) freelancer dating back to the year 2000.
+Typically offering my services on smaller, typically non-automotive projects (and the like) with the majority of the projects being vector-based illustration images.

 JAB Media Services